Braised Short Rib with Parsnip Puree

 1 tbsp of horseradish

 If you bought your ribs in an entire slab, cut into 4 separate pieces with a piece of bone secured to each cut of meat.
-Season ribs generously with salt, pepper and thyme.
+Season ribs generously with salt and pepper.

 In dutch oven, heat the oil and pan fry each side of the short rib until browned.
-You will have to brown your short ribs in batches, do not over crowd the meat.
+You will have to brown your short ribs in batches to get a nice sear (and flavor!).
+Do not crowd the meat.
 Transfer ribs to a baking dish in a single layer and set aside.

-Add diced onions, carrots, celery, thyme, bay leaves and garlic to dutch oven and cook until lightly browned and very soft about 15 to 20 minutes.
-Add entire bottle of wine and bring to a boil over high heat and reduce until half and then add chicken stock and bring to a boil.
-Add short ribs bone up.
-Tuck sprigs of parsley around the short ribs, cover and place in oven for 4 hours.
+Add diced onions, carrots, celery, thyme, bay leaves and garlic to dutch oven and cook until lightly browned and soft, 10-15 minutes.
+Add short ribs bone up and tuck in snuggly with the vegetables.
+Add entire bottle of wine.
+Bring to a boil over high heat, and reduce liquid by half.
+Add enough beef stock to just submerge the short ribs, and bring to a boil.
+Tuck sprigs of parsley around the short ribs, cover and place in oven for 2-3 hours.

 2.5 lbs of parsnips